fly2plan/fixm-to-acris-converter-lib/README.md

 # Fixm-To-ACRIS-Converter-Lib

-Nodejs library for FIXM 4.2 XML schema to ACRIS JSON Schema converter which take an FIXM xml data as an input and produce ACRIS based JSON ouput.
+Nodejs library for FIXM 4.2 XML schema to ACRIS JSON Schema converter which take an FIXM xml contenet or file path as an input parameter and produce ACRIS based JSON ouput.
 The sample folder has file which shows how to use the library.

 ####  * The Project Consist of * ####